aryanbarde80/PostgreStore/README.md

 - 🚀 Rate Limiting & Bot Detection
 - 👌 Global state management with Zustand
 - 🐞 Error handling both on the server and client
-- ⭐ Deployment for FREE!
+- ⭐ Deployment on Render!
 - ⏳ And much more!

 ### Setup .env file